smokeyblues/smokeyblues/README.md

 ## Hi there 👋

-My name is Aaron and I am working on a storyteller's game--like Rocksmith for Filmmakers; a first-person shooter for visual storytellers.
+My name is Aaron and I build serverless applications on AWS using [SST](https://sst.dev/).

+I am currently working on a storytelling game.
+Kind of like [Rocksmith](https://www.ubisoft.com/en-us/game/rocksmith/plus) for Filmmakers and a [first-person shooter](https://store.steampowered.com/category/action_fps/) for visual cinematographers.

+I am also available to help you with your projects.
+Feel free to reach out.

 <!--
 **smokeyblues/smokeyblues** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.